CloudCannon/pagefind/docs/content/docs/_index.md

 ---
 title: "Getting Started with Pagefind"
-nav_title: "Getting Started"
+nav_title: "Quick Start"
 nav_section: Root
 weight: 7
 ---

 Pagefind runs after your static generator, and outputs a static search bundle to your generated site.
-Unlike many search libraries, you don't need to build a search index by hand — the index is generated for you from your generated site.
+With Pagefind, you don't need to build a search index by hand — the index is generated for you from your generated site.

-Since Pagefind indexes your site _after_ it builds, we'll do things slightly out of order and add search UI first — so that it already exists on our built site when we go to index it.
+Since Pagefind indexes your site _after_ it builds, we'll do things slightly out of order and add a search UI first — so that it already exists on our built site when we go to index it.

 Pagefind provides a prebuilt search UI out of the box.
 Add the following snippet to a page of your choice: